Original Air Date: April 8, 1960

 An aging boxer named Bolie Jackson (played by Ivan Dixon) is friends with a neighborhood boy, Henry (played by Stephen Perry) and his mother (played by Kim Hamilton).
 Henry makes a “big tall wish” that Bolie wins his upcoming fight.
 Later, one of Bolie’s team members, Thomas, has bet against him.
 In a fit of rage, Bolie, punches the wall and breaks his hand.
 The fight goes terribly and Bolie is knocked out.

 However, something miraculous occurs.
 Suddenly, Bolie finds himself standing in the middle of the ring with his hand in the air.
 He has, in fact, somehow won the fight.
 Bolie is the only person who remembers breaking his hand and losing the fight.
-When he returns home he confronts Henry who begs him to believe in the magic of his “big tall wish” but Bolie is jaded and skeptical.
+When he returns home he confronts Henry who begs him to believe in magic and accept his “big tall wish” but Bolie is jaded and skeptical.
 At the end of the episode his fortunes are reversed.
 Bolie’s hand is returned to broken and he loses the fight.
 He returns home to Henry and the boy says: “I ain’t gonna make no more wishes.
 I’m too old for wishes.”
 Bolie sorrowfully replies: “Or maybe… maybe there is magic.
 And maybe there’s wishes, too.
 I guess the trouble is… there’s not enough people around to believe…”

 “Mr. Bolie Jackson, 183 pounds, who left a second chance lying in a heap on a rosin-spattered canvas at St. Nick’s Arena.
 Mr. Bolie Jackson, who shares the most common ailment of all men, the strange and perverse disinclination to believe in a miracle, the kind of miracle to come from the mind of a little boy, perhaps only to be found in the Twilight Zone.”